kat-kan/szkola-testow/README.md

 ## module 2
 Module 2 is all about helpful tools - JUnit, AssertJ, Mockito, IDE shortcuts.
 It explains what is the goal of stubbing/mocking.

+### module 2 homework
+- Part 1: The task was to create VatService app (based on the pseudocode given) and write unit tests.
+- Part 2 : Provide VAT with VatProvider interface and stub it in the tests.
+- Part 3 (for volunteers only) : Add logger with different levels to VatService.
+Adjust tests so they use only mocks.

+## module 3
+Module 3 shows concept of TDD, BDD, ATDD (focuses mostly on TDD).
+It mentions some practices to polish the programming skills - katas, pair programming, coding dojo.

+### module 3 homework
+- Part 1 : Watch a video with TDD solution to a kata then try to solve it on your own.
+- Part 2 (for volunteers only) : Try to solve another kata using TDD.